ma-shangao/frl_rosbot_onboard/README.md

 ### Basic navigation functions
 We also provided an example for robot localisation and waypoint following in an mapped environment based on nav2.

+## Simulation
+For instructions of the simulated ROSbot 2 Pro, please refer to: https://github.com/husarion/rosbot_description/tree/foxy.

 ## Known limitations
 * The depth camera pointcloud registration is currently not available on ROS 2 for Husarian ROSbot Pro.
 * The multi-robot support has yet been finished.
 (WIP)